youknowone/ring/docs/why.rst

 You can control them at a consistent level with **Ring**.

-:see: :ref:`lifecycle` section for details.
+:see: :ref:`why.lifecycle` section for details.
 :see: :func:`ring.django.cache_page` which exactly solved the problem.